Weighing in: Craft CMS vs WordPress

 Design and development

-While on paper it may seem sensible to compare CMS-capabilities first, to understand why we’re putting Craft CMS in the ring with WordPress, you need to know a little more about their origin stories.
+While on paper it may seem sensible to compare CMS capabilities first, to understand why we’re putting Craft CMS in the ring with WordPress, you need to know a little more about their origin stories.

 WordPress was built for all the DIY-ers out there.
 Its goal was to enable anyone to create a blog, or website, and start publishing their content online without relying on the cost and technical experience of a developer.

-As such, to meet the demands of digital ambitions, WordPress evolved to offer an unrivalled selection of pre-built themes, that determine the look, feel and functionality of sites in one easy-to-install package.
-These themes are ideal for those who need a quick start and are happy to work within the limitations of the template.
 But, as businesses grow and mature, these templates can start to feel rigid, and restrict any kind of additional customisation to those with technical coding expertise.
-It’s common for businesses to end up with a hodge-podge of plug-ins to achieve their goals, which while on one hand can be cheap and fast to deliver, on the other this approach can lead to security and maintenance issues over time, which we’ll get into a bit further down.
+It’s common for businesses to end up with a hodge-podge of plug-ins to achieve their goals, which, while on one hand can be cheap and fast to deliver, on the other, this approach can lead to security and maintenance issues over time, which we’ll get into a bit further down.

 As such, there are no pre-built themes, and brands work with their chosen web designers and developers to create a fully-custom site designed specifically around their needs.
-What’s more, not only does it offer web development professionals the flexibility to produce stand out websites for their clients, but Craft CMS’s user-friendly interface makes it easy for those clients, moving forward, to manage their website content independently with ease.
+What’s more, not only does it offer web development professionals the flexibility to produce stand-out websites for their clients, but Craft CMS’s user-friendly interface makes it easy for those clients, moving forward, to manage their website content independently with ease.

 If you’re a small business with a limited budget, WordPress wins every day of the week.
-If you’ve got bigger ambitions and need every touchpoint to support your brand optics from day one, while being scalable as you grow - it’s Craft CMS that scores the points in this first round.
+If you’ve got bigger ambitions and need every touchpoint to support your brand optics from day one, while being scalable as you grow, it’s Craft CMS that scores the points in this first round.

 Content management

 The purpose of a CMS is straightforward; it supports content creation and evolution.
 But there’s evidence to suggest that even this basic requirement isn’t being fulfilled — an eye-popping 93% of brands surveyed say their CMS is limiting their capabilities.
-Today, dynamic businesses that are continuously-evolving their digital presence need a CMS with the same dynamic capabilities, to serve their content-led approach to marketing online.
+Today, dynamic businesses that are continuously evolving their digital presence need a CMS with the same dynamic capabilities, to serve their content-led approach to marketing online.

-WordPress on the other hand, its default isn’t a blank canvas.
+WordPress, on the other hand, its default isn’t a blank canvas.
 Originally developed to allow anyone to build themselves a blog to write and publish articles, regardless of technical experience, it has retained this baseline framework, which can then be augmented and developed to meet custom preferences.

 So, to get the kind of content-led flexibility brands now come to expect, you’ll need a lot of plug-ins and add-ons to make your WordPress website win this round.
 Manageable, but messier…